-One of the places you should always take the time to see during your time in Amsterdam is the Anne Frank house.
+One of the places you should always take the time to see during your visit to Amsterdam is the Anne Frank house.
 Who hasn’t heard the story about her Jewish family’s attempt to conceal themselves during the Second World War?
 The Anne Frank diaries have become synonymous with the story of the Jews during this horrific period all over the world.

 The Anne Frank house, located at Prinsengracht 263, doesn’t look any different to the many houses that line the canal.
 It is impossible to see the building known as the Secret Annex from the Prinsengracht facades.
 The street-side house, which had previously been used for Otto Frank’s business, stands in front of this hidden refuge.
 Due to the complicated structure of the company building, the house behind it is blocked from view, which made it a good place to protect the family from German eyes.
 The entrance to the secret annex was camouflaged by a revolving cabinet which had been specially made for this purpose.
 The secret annex had several floors.